5 Mistakes New ESL Teachers ALWAYS Make

 What you’ll learn

-- How to check understanding without asking “Do you understand?”
+• How to check understanding without asking “Do you understand?”

 Mistake 1: Talking Too Much

-The same applies to ESL games and classroom activities.
-Instead of listing every rule at the beginning, show one example first.
-Students usually understand faster when they see the activity in action.
+The same rule applies to ESL games and classroom activities.
+Do not explain every single rule before students begin.
+Show one clear example first.

-A useful warning sign is this: if your explanation is as long as the activity itself, your instructions are probably too long.
+Students almost always understand faster when they see the activity in action.
+If your explanation is as long as the activity itself, your instructions are probably too long.

 Mistake 2: Asking “Do You Understand?”